Creep in reactive colloidal gels: a nanomechanical study of cement hydrates: Introduction

-To date, three different microscopic mechanisms have been proposed to account for the creep response of hardened cement paste.
-These scenarios explain the creep behavior either as a shear deformation of the individual C-S-H colloidal nanoparticles \cite{Feldman:1972}, as a slippage between these particles \cite{Powers:1968}, or as the formation of microcracks at spatial scales significantly larger than the particle size \cite{Wittmann:1982}.
-Despite substantial experimental evidence for the existence of all of these mechanisms \cite{Brown:1976,Bentur:1979,Bazant:1989,Bazant:1997}, their respective contribution to the total creep response is unknown.
-Moreover, these scenarios neither take into account the reactive nature of cement paste nor its heterogeneous microstructure.
-Indeed, hardened cement paste is primarily formed by the precipitation of C-S-H particles and Calcium-Hydroxide (CH), the former of which prevails in two phases, primarily low density C-S-H (LD-C-S-H) and high density C-S-H (HD-C-S-H).
-The latter is believed to grow in confined spaces and possesses a higher packing density than LD-C-S-H. The packing density distributions of LD- and HD-C-S-H show a pronounced overlap \cite{Jennings:1981,Diamond:1993,Ioannidou:2016b}.
+To date, three different microscopic mechanisms have been proposed to account for the macroscopic reversible and irreversible creep response of hardened cement paste.
+The underlying concepts however can be generalized and adapted to basically any kind of granular system.
+These scenarios explain the creep behavior either as a shear deformation of the individual C-S-H colloidal particles (length scale approx. 4 nm) \cite{Feldman:1972}, as a slippage between these particles (length scale approx. up to 20 nm) \cite{Powers:1968}, or as the formation of microcracks at spatial scales significantly larger than the particle size \cite{Wittmann:1982}.
+Despite substantial evidence for the existence of all three of these mechanisms \cite{Brown:1976,Bentur:1979,Bazant:1989,Bazant:1997}, their respective contribution to the macroscopic creep response is unknown.
+Moreover, these static scenarios neither take into account the reactive and time-dependent nature of cement paste, nor its heterogeneous microstructure.
+Indeed, hardened cement paste is not homogeneous on a microstructural level, but is primarily formed by the precipitation of C-S-H particles, which however prevail in regions of low and high (packing) density.
+These regions are often referred to as LD-C-S-H and HD-C-S-H, respectively \cite{Jennings:1981,Diamond:1993,Ioannidou:2016b}.
+Their effect onto the creep behaviour and creep mechanisms so-far has not been considered.
+Finally, insight into the different creep mechanisms on the sub-micron and nanoscale was only recently gained using numerical simulations \cite{Manzano:2013,Morshedifard:2018}.
+Whilst ref.~\cite{Manzano:2013} reports clear evidence for creep deformation of individual particles, ref.~\cite{Morshedifard:2018} showed that the main contributing factor to creep must be seen in a slippage between particles.
+Unfortunately, substantial experimental evidence to test either of these numerical results is still missing.